Mushrooms: The Superfood You Have to Try

 Mushrooms are not just a popular pizza topping or delicious addition to a meal.
 They have been used as food and sometimes as medicine for centuries, especially in Asian cultures.
 They are exploding onto the health and beauty market for their proven benefits, from gut health to anti-aging.

-Low in calories, fat and cholesterol-free, mushrooms contain some fiber and over a dozen minerals and vitamins, including potassium, magnesium, zinc and B-vitamins.
+Mushrooms are low in calories, fat and cholesterol-free.
+They have been used for thousands of years and are still going strong today, treating everything from inflammation to fatigue.
+Mushrooms contain some fiber and over a dozen minerals and vitamins, including potassium, magnesium, zinc and B-vitamins.
 Here’s why you should include mushrooms into your diet.

 Gut Health & Inflammation

 According to numerous studies, mushrooms act as prebiotics – food for the healthy bacteria in your gut – to stimulate the growth of gut bacteria, which contributes to a host of digestive benefits and overall wellness.
 A review published in the International Journal of Molecular Sciences found that mushrooms play an important role in regulating the immune system, increasing microbial diversity, stimulating local inflammatory response, and altering gut flora composition.

 Research from Penn State has found that mushrooms have extremely high levels of two antioxidants that are known for their anti-aging and health-heightening qualities.
 Published in Food Chemistry, researchers analyzed the ergothioneine (ERGO) and glutathione (GSH) levels in 13 varieties of mushrooms and found that antioxidant levels found in them are higher than any other vegetable.